P1Analytics/Thesis/README.md

 - **TODO** __Identify patten by slope = delta(temperature)/delta(time):__

-    - slope for one room,first pictures is the data after ETL , second is the slop for the data
+    - slope for one room,first picture is the data after ETL, second is the slop for the data
     ![trend](./image/slope.png?raw=true"")
     But we can't see pattern so obviously
     - if it is not easy to see the patten,then put several subsites in one day together